Short Sale

 "approved" short sale?

-to a situation in which the lender has now agreed to al of the
+to a situation in which the lender had agreed to all of the

 terms, including price, real estate commissions, closing